 The Company's investment in its current research and development efforts may not provide a sufficient, timely return.
 The development of Sona's gold nanorod particles is a costly, complex and time-consuming process and the investment in Sona's product development often involves a long wait until a return is achieved on such an investment.
 Sona is making, and will continue to make, significant investments in product research and development.
 Investments in new equipment, technology and processes are inherently speculative.
 Commercial success depends on many factors, including the products and services developed through Sona's research and development efforts, sufficient support from its strategic partners and effective distribution and marketing.
 These expenditures may adversely affect Sona's operating results if they are not offset by revenue increases.
 Sona believes that it must continue to dedicate a significant amount of resources to its research and development efforts in order to maintain its competitive position.
 However, significant revenues from the products may not be achieved for a number of years, if at all.
-Moreover, the gold nanorod products may not be profitable, and even if they are profitable, operating margins for the gold nanorod products may not be as high as projected.
+Moreover, the gold nanorod products may not be as high as projected.

-Management of Internal Resources during Periods of Company Growth
+Management of Internal Resources During Periods of Company Growth

 Sona must continue to manage its internal resources during periods of company growth or its operating results could be adversely affected.
-Sona's growth, coupled with the rapid evolution of its markets, may place, significant strains on Sona's administrative and operational resources and increased demands on its internal systems, procedures and controls.
+Sona's growth, coupled with the rapid evolution of its markets, may place significant strains on Sona's administrative and operational resources and increased demands on its internal systems, procedures and controls.
 Sona's administrative infrastructure, systems, procedures and controls may not adequately support its operations.
 In addition, Sona's management may not be able to achieve the rapid, effective execution of the product and business initiatives necessary to successfully implement Sona's operational and competitive strategy.
 If Sona is unable to manage growth effectively, its operating results will likely suffer which may, in turn, adversely affect its business.